Benjamin Lucraft: Peace and other issues

 In 1872 Lucraft was part of a deputation of working men to Lord Kimberley on 1 June, in favour of the Government Licensing Bill.
 In 1873 his grateful constituents presented Ben with a bookcase and 105 books of relevant titles, in appreciation for his work on behalf of the 'working man'.
 In 1874 Lucraft was added to the Council of the Working Men's Club and Institute Union as a sixth working man's representative.

 The Peace Congress was held in Paris in September 1878, peace between France and Germany being the issue, with the political involvement of Russia and England on the agenda.
 Lucraft represented the Workmen's Peace Association in Paris of which he was one of the first members, and for nine years its chairman.
 He went to other foreign conferences on their behalf.

 Contagious diseases

 More unorthodox was Lucraft's support, from 1877 onwards, for the Working Men's National League for the Repeal of the Contagious Diseases Acts.
-He spoke nearly every week for four years and became one of the honorary secretaries of the organisation, working very closely with Josephine Butler.
+He spoke nearly every week for four years and became one of the honorary secretaries of the organisation, working closely with Josephine Butler.
 He went with her and others to Liege in 1879 and they brought pressure on the Liberal Party to include Repeal of the Contagious diseases Acts in the Liberal manifesto.

 He described the Contagious diseases Acts as 'the very worst class of party legislation' saying to working men who mostly were too embarrassed to discuss sexually transmitted diseases that "It is YOUR sisters, YOUR daughters that these acts are to entrap – to make use of.
 Not only for the army, not only for the common soldiers, but for the 'officers and gentlemen'".